dskho/0xatom.github.io/_posts/2020-07-2-gainpower.md

 [employee1@192 ~]$
 ```

+## Sudo brute force using custom script - shell as programmer

 Now the banner says something : `btw one of my employee have sudo powers because he is my favourite`, there are lot of employee :

 ```